naclsn/sel/README.md

 99
 ```

-When the first argument matches a file starting with `#!`
+When the first argument names a file starting with `#!`
 the file is read and parsed first.
 Any additional arguments
 are also parsed in continuation of the script.
 ```console